Stephen Ekwaro-Osire, Ph.D., P.E.

-Professor Stephen Ekwaro-Osire is a full professor of mechanical engineering at Texas Tech University (TTU) and a licensed professional engineer in the State of Texas.
+Professor Stephen Ekwaro-Osire is the associate dean for undergraduate studies in the Whitacre College of Engineering at Texas Tech University (TTU).
+He is a full professor of mechanical engineering and a licensed professional engineer in the State of Texas.
 He is a Fellow of the American Society of Mechanical Engineers.
 He is also a Fellow of the Society of Design and Process Science.
 He is a Fulbright Scholar alumnus.
 He has over ten years of experience in educational leadership at TTU.
 Among others, he has served as the interim chair of the Department of Mechanical Engineering, the interim chair of the Department of Industrial, Manufacturing & Systems Engineering, and the associate dean of research and graduate programs in the Whitacre College of Engineering.
 While at TTU, he has held honorary professorships at four universities in four countries.
 He has published 75 refereed archival papers in scientific journals, 136 refereed papers in conference proceedings, 14 book chapters, and two books.
-He has also delivered 37 invited talks in seven countries.
-As a primary advisor, he has supervised and graduated 16 PhD students and 27 MS students, and he is currently supervising three PhD students.
-Besides serving as a primary advisor, he has additionally served on 79 PhD committees and 58 MS committees.
+He has also delivered 40 invited talks in seven countries.
+As a primary advisor, he has supervised and graduated 16 PhD students and 27 MS students, and he is currently supervising four PhD students.
+Besides serving as a primary advisor, he has additionally served on 81 PhD committees and 58 MS committees.
 He has mentored and trained seven post-doctoral research associates.
-Also, as the director of the Product Design & Development Laboratory, he has supervised and mentored 246 undergraduate students.
+Also, as the director of the Product Design & Development Laboratory, he has supervised and mentored 248 undergraduate students.
 Professor Ekwaro-Osire and his collaborators have secured $8.1 million for their research from state agencies, federal agencies, international funding agencies, and industry.
-Professor Ekwaro-Osire has 16 years of experience in higher education quality assurance.
-Of which, for the last eight years he has served as a program evaluator visitor (PEV) for ABET (a global accreditor of college and university programs in applied and natural science, computing, engineering, and engineering technology).
+Professor Ekwaro-Osire has 18 years of experience in higher education quality enhancement.
+Of which, for the last nine years he has served as a program evaluator visitor (PEV) and visit co-team chair for ABET (a global accreditor of college and university programs in applied and natural science, computing, engineering, and engineering technology).
 His research interests are uncertainty quantification, structural health diagnosis and prognosis, engineering design, and orthopedic biomechanics.
 He is a founding member of the Society for Design and Process Science, and an active member of the American Society for Engineering Education, the American Society of Biomechanics, the Society for Experimental Mechanics, and the American Association for Wind Engineering.

 - Uncertainty Quantification